 In 2017, The Economist described data as the oil of the 21st century.
 It’s a great metaphor because both create value in the right conditions.
-Oil adds value when it is extracted, processed, and transported to a customer.
+Oil adds value when extracted, processed, and transported to a customer.
 Data is similar.
 Data sitting quietly in a database is nothing but potential value.
 The way companies move and extract data is not working well, however.
-Perhaps a more accurate analogy is data as the new plutonium – capable of immense power when properly harnessed, but toxic when misused or in the wrong hands.
+Perhaps a more accurate analogy is data as the new plutonium – capable of immense power when properly harnessed but toxic when misused or in the wrong hands.

 Sluggish and Expensive: The State of Modern Data

 Consumers and business users have an increasing hunger for data.
 Eighty percent of consumers want personalization from retailers, according to a survey reported by McKinsey & Co.
 Delivering on the personalization experience also translates to increased revenue.
-McKinsey found that grocery companies that personalize at scale can increase total revenue by 1-2% while reducing sales and marketing costs by 10% or more – huge impact in a low-margin, high-volume business.
+McKinsey found that grocery companies that personalize at scale can increase total revenue by 1-2% while reducing sales and marketing costs by 10% or more – a huge impact in a low-margin, high-volume business.
 The gains in higher-margin industries may be even more impactful.

 Delivering on that expectation will require the capability to access data quickly and cheaply.
 Gartner points out that data analytics is fast becoming a core business function.
 Further, high-quality data is required to power increasingly sophisticated machine learning applications.
 It will be nearly impossible to achieve your data automation goals when there are bottlenecks in your data processes and the way data is cleaned and prepared.